newrelic/newrelic-telemetry-sdk-rust/README.md

 * It's the foundation of [New Relic's C Telemetry SDK](https://github.com/newrelic/newrelic-telemetry-sdk-c).
 * It’s an example of "best practices" for sending us data.

-[The Telemetry SDK](https://docs.newrelic.com/docs/telemetry-data-platform/get-started/capabilities/telemetry-sdks-send-custom-telemetry-data-new-relic) provides you, the end-user-programmer, with a `Client `that sends `Spans` to New Relic.
+[The Telemetry SDK](https://docs.newrelic.com/docs/telemetry-data-platform/get-started/capabilities/telemetry-sdks-send-custom-telemetry-data-new-relic) provides you, the end-user programmer, with a `Client `that sends `Spans` to New Relic.
 Individual spans are collected together into batches (via a `SpanBatch` object), and clients send these batches.
 It serves as a foundation for getting open-standards based telemetry data like [OpenCensus](https://opencensus.io/), [OpenTracing](https://opentracing.io/), and [OpenTelemetry](https://opentelemetry.io/) into New Relic.
 You can use this to build tracers/exporters, such as ones based on these open standards.

 This SDK currently supports sending spans to the [Trace API](https://docs.newrelic.com/docs/understand-dependencies/distributed-tracing/trace-api/introduction-trace-api).